 No matter how you spin it, portfolio construction is based on an investor’s profile.
 An investor’s profile consists of a few data points including goals, risk tolerance, time horizon, age, and investing experience.
 Robo and traditional advisors frequently use questionnaires to assign profiles to investors, for example, Julie is moderate while John is aggressive.
 An investor’s profile leads to a suitable asset allocation model between stocks and bonds, for instance, a conservative investor attracts a weighting of 70% bonds and 30% stocks.

-Ellevest highlights their portfolio methodology in multiple ways.
+Ellevest highlights their portfolio management approach in multiple ways.
 They’ve collaborated with Morningstar Investment Management to construct portfolios based on an approach called Liability Driven Investing (LDI).
 Secondly, Ellevest does offer more ETFs and asset classes than their competitors for broader diversification, for instance, commodity and real estate categories.
 However, these additional asset classes aren’t likely to appeal to their target market as much since female investors tend to be more conservative.
 Lastly, they focus on goals-based investing to increase the likelihood of reaching goals, not just maximizing returns.

 Ellevest charges 0.5%.
 Yes, you read correctly.
 Their fee is lower than using a traditional advisor but much higher than both Betterment and Wealthfront.
 Also, I find their pricing page to lack depth, for example, instead of bunching “other online only advisors,” why not go head-to-head with Betterment, Wealthfront, Charles Schwab, Personal Capital or Vanguard Personal Advisor?
 They probably opted not to because their value proposition would quickly fall apart.